ajeetraina/docker-guides-template/README.md

 3. Select **Create repository**.
 Don't forget to populate **About** section with a short description of the project once you create the repository.

+## Sample Docker Guides Content

+## Introduction

+## What is this guide all about?

+## Prerequisite

+## Launching app

+- How to start app

+## Connecting to app from a non-containerised app

+- Architecture diagram

+## Connecting to app from a containerised app

+- Architecture diagram

+## Connecting to app from both containers and native apps

+- Architecture diagram

+## Recap